sanket2407/MyTube-AndroidMobileApp/README.md

 Learnings:

-* Aauth with Google plus and YouTube APIs.
+* Oauth with Google plus and YouTube APIs.
 * Asynchronous process management in API calls.